 The spirit of African Nova Scotia is shared in communities across our province and there are many ways in which you can experience it, including a road trip.

-Opening in Spring 2015, the new Black Loyalist Heritage Centre in Birchtown on Nova Scotia’s South Shore, will take visitors into the journey of early Black settlers in Nova Scotia.
-Featuring new multimedia stations and programming, the centre lets visitors become part of the story by tracing their heritage through The Book of Negroes – a document with the names of all Blacks who escaped to Canada.
+The Black Loyalist Heritage Centre in Birchtown on Nova Scotia’s South Shore takes visitors through the journey of early Black settlers in Nova Scotia.
+Featuring multimedia stations and programming, the centre lets visitors become part of the story by tracing their heritage through The Book of Negroes – a document containing the names of all Blacks who escaped to Canada.